mautic/documentation/en/dashboard/README.md

 If a Mautic user doesn't have the see others or see own permissions for a bundle, she/he won't be able to create widgets for said bundle.
 However, the widget can still be visible at hers/his dashboard.
 For example if a user creates the widgets and then the admin removes the permission or via import.
 In that case the widget is there, but with a message that the user doesn't have permission to see the data.

 If a Mautic user has permission to see only his/hers own data from a bundle, he/she will see only his/hers own data in the Dashboard widgets.
-For example only leads which he/she owns, page hits of the pages he/she created and so on.
+For example only contacts which he/she owns, page hits of the pages he/she created and so on.